Thamizhini-D/bradford_assay_code/README.md

 (Check out the template containing sample data: https://1drv.ms/x/s!Aj5GbYxiY2JqpRYtWiqB6Bbzbztj?e=vZxuJA.
 This will give you an idea of how to fill the template with experimental data i.e. what to enter in each column.
 You can download a copy of this file and upload it to the application if you wanna check out how it works.
 Disclaimer: data given in this template are not from any experiment.
-Just random numbers written to given a demo of how to enter data into the template and how the application processes and displays that data.)
+Just random numbers written to provide a demo of how to enter data into the template and how the application processes and displays that data.)

 - Web-application: (or) Jupyter Notebook